ClearbridgeMobile/full-stack-coding-challenge/README.md

 $ npm run start:client
 ```

 Webpack will make a development build and start a server in watch mode.
-A new browser windo
+A new browser window
-should open and the app will start
+should open and the app will start.

 ### 4. Production Deployment